So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Since the cost of living is low in Kutaisi, even the highest-end hotels are still fairly cheap by Western standards.
 Plus, when you consider how cheap food, transport and activities are in Kutaisi, you can easily find room in your budget to splash out on nicer accommodations.

 For a more mid-range consider the Hotel Ponte.
-A double room costs around £20 per night for two adults sharing and including breakfast.
+A double room costs around 40 USD per night for two adults sharing and including breakfast.
 This hotel is also centrally located and perfect for coming and going when exploring the city.

 For those with smaller budgets, consider staying in one of the many guesthouses in Kutaisi.
-There are many that charge £10 or less per night for two people sharing.
-Two of the highest-rated guesthouses in Kutaisi are Guesthouse Medea, which includes both wi-fi and breakfast, or Guesthouse Gegi.
+There are many that charge around 10 to 15 USD per night for two people sharing.

 Currency and cash in Kutaisi, Georgia